Human-Centered Healthcare Movement — Privacy Policy

 6. Sharing Your Information

-We never sell or trade your information to third parties.
+We never sell or trade personal information.

 7. Retention and Secure Disposal